fullptr/datamatic/README.md

 Flags are passed on the `DATAMATIC_BLOCK` line, and only components/attributes with the flag set to the given value are looped over.
 In this case, the `HealthComponent` would be skipped over.

 ## Plugins
 As the syntax for datamatic is very simple, you may want to be able to express more complex things that simply the attributes in the spec file.
 For this, datamatic also exposes a `Plugin` base class which can be subclassed in the `.dmx.py` files too which allows the user to create functions in python that return strings that can be used in the templates.
-For example, you may want to generate C++ function which print the component names in upper case.
+For example, you may want to generate C++ functions which print the component names in upper case.
 For this, you could create the following
 ```py
 from Datamatic.Plugins import Plugin